milaeva/fe-lesson-1-practice-form/README.md

 # Frontend practice with html forms

 ## The task:
-Create HTML page with form which send form data to `https://mate-academy-form-lesson.herokuapp.com/create-application`.
+Create HTML page with form.
+On form submit send form data to `https://mate-academy-form-lesson.herokuapp.com/create-application`.

+### Stretch goal:
+Send data with AJAX instead of standard form submission.

 Screenshot of this form: